PrivSec-dev/privsec.dev/content/posts/linux/Choosing Your Desktop Linux Distribution.md

 [Fedora Workstation](https://getfedora.org/en/workstation/) is a great general purpose Linux distribution, especially for those who are new to Linux.
 It is a semi-rolling release distribution.
 While some packages like GNOME are frozen until the next Fedora release, most packages (including the kernel) are updated frequently throughout the lifespan of the release.
 Each Fedora release is supported for one year, with a new version released every 6 months.

-WIth that, Fedora generally adopts newer technologies before other distributions e.g., [Wayland](https://wayland.freedesktop.org/), [PipeWire](https://pipewire.org/), and soon, [FS-Verity](https://fedoraproject.org/wiki/Changes/FsVerityRPM).
+With that, Fedora generally adopts newer technologies before other distributions e.g., [Wayland](https://wayland.freedesktop.org/), [PipeWire](https://pipewire.org/), and soon, [FS-Verity](https://fedoraproject.org/wiki/Changes/FsVerityRPM).
 These new technologies often come with improvements in security, privacy, and usability in general.

 While lacking transactional or atomic updates, Fedora's package manager, `dnf`, has a great rollback and undo feature that is generally missing from other package managers.
 You can read more about it on [Red Hat's documentation](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/9/html/managing_software_with_the_dnf_tool/assembly_handling-package-management-history_managing-software-with-the-dnf-tool).